OtabekAz/qa5-project/_DOCS/user/roles_permissions.md

 ### 2. Learner:
+The role 'learner' has restricted permissions and rights:
  * course: get all ,
  * lectures: get all,
  * diary: create
  * quiz: get, create answer,
  * flash: get, create training

+Learner has access to all courses, included lectures, tests, cards, conspects and quizes.
+This role enable to create diary post, but unable edit that after publishing.
+While get training through quiz learner can create answers.
+Learner can create, edit and use flash cards.

 ### 3. Student: